 R v S - Prosecution for offences under the Proceeds of Crime Act 2002 for possessing criminal property and a Data Protection Act offence of processing data without registration.
 The defence considered that the evidence was weak and that information was known the the investigators within City of London Police’s Insurance Fraud Enforcement Department which might undermine the case further.
 Continual pressure by the defence for disclosure from the prosecution ultimately led to them withdrawing the POCA offence meaning that the client no longer faced a sentence of up to 14 years imprisonment and was ultimately fined for the DPA breach.

 R v W - Allegation of numerous counts of fraud.
 During the course of her employment at a travel company W misappropriated cash paid by a family for a holiday.
 The case involved a substantial amount of cash and a serious breach of trust, the sentencing council guidelines stipulated that the starting point was an immediate custodial sentence.
-However, skillful negotiation with the prosecution and mitigation to the judge meant that the defendant was allowed to re-pay the stolen monies, thus the harm aspect of the case was reduced and the client avoided a custodial sentence.
+However, skilful negotiation with the prosecution and mitigation to the judge meant that the defendant was allowed to re-pay the stolen monies, thus the harm aspect of the case was reduced and the client avoided a custodial sentence.

 R v R – represented a Defendant in one of 5 trials carried out in relation to a large carousel fraud prosecuted by the HMRC, in excess of £176 million.